r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 ### Where to put internal functions?

 You could save internal functions used in one function only in the R file defining that function, and internal functions used in several other functions in a single utils.R file or specialized utils-dates.R, utils-encoding.R files.
+Choose a system that helps you and your collaborators find the internal functions easily, R will never have trouble finding them. :wink:

 Another possible approach to helper functions when used in several packages is to pack them up in a package such as [Yihui Xie's `xfun`](https://github.com/yihui/xfun).
 So then they're no longer internal functions. :dizzy_face: